SellaRafaeli/SellaRafaeli.github.io/blog/dependency_madness.md

 So just consider: how many open-source packages are you running?
 How many lines of code?
 How many them are you _sure_ do not contain malware that totally and completely compromises your data?

+Some awareness to this issue has prompted custom solutions; services which warn you about **known** vulnerabilities in your dependencies.
+Github is one prominent tool which does this; Snyk is another example.
+However, while these are steps in the right direction, they highlight the issue: "3rd-party dependencies" are essentially "some dude's code", running equally with your own code.

-Next time, maybe reconsider importing random code from random people, and just write that function yourself.
+Next time, maybe reconsider importing random code from random people, and reflect if the benefits truly outweigh the risks.